ColeDrain/NFTMetaGenerator/README.md

 ### Install Requirements
 pip install -r requirements.txt

-Put the CSV containing NFT details in the _csv_ directory, name the file _main.csv_ Then from the root directory, run `py main.py`
+Then from the root directory, run `py main.py`

 For each NFT a metadata.json is generated and stored.